 WHY IS THE GRASSLAND BIRD COLLABORATION SO IMPORTANT?

-Grassland Birds are experiencing the biggest landbird declines of any species
+Grassland Birds are experiencing the largest landbird declines of any habitat group.

-Scientists estimate that populations of many species are just half of what they were 50 years ago.
-Two-thirds of grassland birds have experienced population declines, and one-quarter of these—including the beloved Bobolink—are Tipping Point Species.
-From 1970–2019, these species experienced population losses of 50%, and, in the next 50 years, they are on track to lose another 50%.
+Scientists estimate populations of many bird species are just half of what they were in 1970.
+Two-thirds of grassland birds have experienced population declines, and one-quarter of these species, including the beloved Bobolink, are Tipping Point Species.
+From 1970 to 2019, Tipping Point species have experienced population losses of 50%, and, in the next 50 years, they are on track to lose another 50%.

-Locally, we can help these birds before they’re endangered through voluntary cooperation powered by partnerships among landowners, farmers, and conservation organizations.
+Locally, we can help these birds before they are endangered through voluntary cooperation powered by partnerships among landowners, farmers, and conservation organizations.

-Success will come through collaboration.
-We will conduct outreach to understand agricultural and economic factors related to grassland management, and we will provide guidance for management based on what the bird are showing us.
+Success can only be achieved through collaboration.
+The GBC was established to conduct outreach to understand agricultural and economic factors related to grassland management and provide guidance for management based on grassland species’ needs.
+The GBC’s recommendations are developed from research on breeding and movement within different field management areas.

 Grassland Bird Breeding Areas